 The Company expects that it will continue to be dependent upon a limited number of resellers for a significant portion of its revenues.
 If anticipated orders from these resellers fail to materialize, the Company's business, operating results and financial condition will be materially adversely affected.
-Revenues from the Company's largest reseller, SunSoft, represented 39%, 18% and 9% of the Company's revenues for 1996, 1997, 1998, respectively, and 3% for the quarter ended March 31, 1999.

 The Company has derived substantially all of its revenues from sales of its FireWall-1 product and VPN-1 product family and expects to continue to derive the vast majority of its revenues in the foreseeable future from sales of its FireWall-1 product and VPN-1 product family.
-During the first quarter of 1998, the Company announced Release 4.0 of FireWall-1, which it began shipping in late 1998.
+During the first quarter of 2000, the Company announced the Check Point 2000 Edition of VPN-1/FireWall-1, which began shipping during the same quarter.
 The Company's future financial performance will depend in significant part on the successful development, introduction, marketing and customer acceptance of new products and enhancements and new features for its existing product lines.
-If customers delay ordering products or cancel orders for existing products in anticipation of new releases, the Company's business, operating results and financial condition would be materially adversely affected.
-See "Item 9 - Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 1 - Description of Business - Industry Background," "- Products," " - Sales and Marketing," " - Product Development" and " - Competition."
+If resellers delay ordering products or cancel orders for existing products in anticipation of new releases, the Company's business, operating results and financial condition would be materially adversely affected.
+See "Item 9 - Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 1 - Description of Business - Industry Background," "- Products," "- Products," "- Product Development" and "- Competition."